varnishcache/varnish-cache/doc/sphinx/reference/vsl.rst

 Pipe handling timestamps
 ~~~~~~~~~~~~~~~~~~~~~~~~

+The following timestamps are client timestamps specific to pipe transactions:

 Pipe
 	Opened a pipe to the backend and forwarded the request.

 PipeSess
 	The pipe session has finished.

+The following timestamps change meaning in a pipe transaction:

+Process
+	Processing finished, ready to begin the pipe delivery.

 Backend fetch timestamps
 ~~~~~~~~~~~~~~~~~~~~~~~~